ugne-sak/ugne-sak.github.io/README.md

 # Data Scientist - Profile & Portfolio

 Hey!
-I'm Ugne, a recent MSc in Statistics graduate with solid experience in the financial sector as a former credit ratings analyst of Swiss, German, and Austrian banks.
+I'm Ugne, a recent MSc in Statistics graduate, currently working as a Data Scientist / Data Analyst Intern at UBS Switzerland.

 The master's program has trained me both as a statistician and computer scientist: from building the theoretical foundation of Statistical and Machine Learning models to lots of hands-on experience with current state-of-the-art ML techniques, training deep neural networks on HPC cluster and developing a novel methodology to improve causal discovery with application to synthetic single-cell RNA sequencing data.